knative/docs/serving/using-cert-manager-on-gcp.md

   secretName: istio-ingressgateway-certs
   acme:
     config:
-    # Each certificate could comprise of different ACME challenge
+    # Each certificate could rely on different ACME challenge
     # solver.
 In this example we are using one provider for all
     # the domains.
     - dns01:
         provider: cloud-dns-provider
       domains:
       # Since certificate wildcards only allow one level, we will
-      # need to one for every namespace.
-We don't need to use
+      # need to one for every namespace that Knative is used in.
+      # We don't need to use wildcard here, fully-qualified domains
-      # wildcard here, fully-qualified domains will work fine too.
+      # will work fine too.
       - "*.default.$DOMAIN"
       - "*.other-namespace.$DOMAIN"
   # The certificate common name, use one from your domains.
   commonName: "*.default.$DOMAIN"
   dnsNames:
+  # Provide same list as `domains` section.
   - "*.default.$DOMAIN"
   - "*.other-namespace.$DOMAIN"
   # Reference to the ClusterIssuer we created in the previous step.